michael-collins/DART204/digital-animation-properties.md

 ##Digital Animation Concepts

+###Compositions

+Compositions are groups of elements inside of After Effects.
+An entire scene can be a composition, or even an entire animation.
+It all depends on the complexity of the animation and the number of elements that needs to be animated.

+The first thing you do when starting a new project in After Effects is create a new composition.

 compositions, layers

 ### Animation Properties

-Every animatable element in After Effects has a few base properties that will define its animation.
+Every element in After Effects has a few base properties that will define its animation.
 The most important properties are **position, scale, rotation and opacity**.

 Here is a quick example of these properties in After Effects: